We have put together some advice and information for Parents and Carers in relation to the Coronavirus.

 Government Coronavirus Information Service on WhatsApp

-The Government's new, free to use, service aims to provide official, trustworthy and timely information and advice about coronavirus, and further reduce the burden on NHS services.
+The Government's information service aims to provide official, trustworthy and timely information and advice about coronavirus, and further reduce the burden on NHS services.

 To use the free GOV.UK Coronavirus Information Service on WhatsApp, simply add 07860 064422 in your phone contacts and then message the word ‘hi’ in a WhatsApp message to get started.